Benjamín Labatut: Early life

 Labatut was born in Rotterdam, Netherlands.
 He spent his childhood in The Hague, Buenos Aires, and Lima.
-He moved to Santiago, at the age of 14.
+He moved to Santiago at the age of 14.

 Writing

 Labatut's first book of stories, La Antártica empieza aquí, won the Premio Caza de Letras 2009, awarded by UNAM and Alfaguara in Mexico.
 It also won the Santiago Municipal Literature Award in the short story category in 2013.
-His second book, Después de la luz, came out in 2016, followed by Un verdor terrible, which was published in English by Pushkin Press and nominated for the 2021 International Booker Prize.
+His second book, Después de la luz, came out in 2016, followed by Un verdor terrible, which was published in English by Pushkin Press with the title When We Cease to Understand the World and nominated for the 2021 International Booker Prize.
+His subsequent book, The MANIAC, was published in English in 2023 by Penguin Press, and is a story centered around the Hungarian polymath John von Neumann.

 One of his main literary references was the Chilean poet Samir Nazal, whom he met in 2005 and who acted as a mentor during his early days.
 Nazal aided him during the writing of the first book he published, Antarctica Starts Here, a collection of seven stories.
 Other influences he has recognized include Pascal Quignard, Eliot Weinberger, William Burroughs, Roberto Bolaño, and W. G. Sebald.

+His second book, Después de la luz (After the Light), has been described by Matias Celedón in this way: "Benjamín Labatut describes a system of apparent links, made up of a series of scientific, religious and esoteric notes that coexist with the biographical account of a stranger obsessed with refuting nothing by exploring 'the continuous creation of false worlds.'
+In Después de la luz he narrates the ontological crisis of a subject facing the void in a world saturated with information and devoid of meaning.
+The consistent reality is refutable proof for the author.
+Labatut listens to a voice: the mind of a man who does not fit in a single universe."

 When We Cease to Understand the World

 Labatut's third book, When We Cease to Understand the World, was published in 2020 by Pushkin Press.
 He said that "it is a book made up by an essay (which is not chemically pure), two stories that try not to be stories, a short novel, and a semi-biographical prose piece."

-Ricardo Baixera, a literary critic for El Periódico, maintained that it was a "very strange fiction that from the first page questions the parameters of reality, and what we understand by literature."
+Ricardo Baixera, a literary critic for El Periódico, maintained that it was a "very strange fiction that from the first page questions the parameters of reality.
+And what we understand by literature."
 John Banville, who described the book in The Guardian as "ingenious, intricate and deeply disturbing", said that the book "could be defined as a non-fiction novel".

-Roberto Careaga, a journalist from El Mercurio argued that the author follows "those scientists who captivated him, but it is not a collection of biographies: intense and variegated, it is a volume of stories strung along the brilliant paths of 20th-century science that ended in the unknown and sometimes in pure darkness.
-They refer to real events, but Labatut ... adds a dose of essay and also fiction".
+Roberto Careaga, a journalist from El Mercurio, argued that the author follows "those scientists who captivated him, but it is not a collection of biographies: intense and variegated, it is a volume of stories strung along the brilliant paths of 20th-century science that ended in the unknown and sometimes in pure darkness.
+They refer to real events, but Labatut [...] adds a dose of essay and also fiction".